pedr0fontoura/gtav-audio-occlusion/README.md

 **Download**

-Get the latest version of the tool from the release sections.
+Get the latest version of the tool from the releases section.

 **Build**